 Despite the headlines generated by a few early adopters, most operators are struggling to find a business case for investing in wide-scale 5G, and will not make significant investments until the business models becomes clear.

-Rethink also believes that as the 5G era begins, it will be characterized by a greater diversity of operators.
-This will be enabled by several trends, such as:
+As the 5G era begins, it will be characterized by a greater diversity of operators, enabled by several trends: